Brazil national football team: 1994–2005: The Second Golden Era

 Entering the 1998 World Cup as defending champions, Brazil finished runner-up.
-Having topped their group after beating Scotland 2–1, defeating Morocco 3-0 and losing 2–1 to Norway, Brazil thrashed Chile 4–1 in the round of 16, defeated Denmark 3–2 in the quarterfinals, and then Brazil beat the Netherlands on penalties in the semi-final following a 1–1 draw.
+Having topped their group after beating Scotland 2–1, defeating Morocco 3-0 and losing 2–1 to Norway, Brazil thrashed Chile 4–1 in the round of 16, defeated Denmark 3–2 in the quarterfinals, and then eliminated Netherlands on penalties in the semi-final following a 1–1 draw.
 Player of the tournament Ronaldo scored four goals and made three assists en route to the final.
 The build up to the final itself was overshadowed by Ronaldo suffering a convulsive fit only hours before kick off.
 The starting line up without Ronaldo was released to a shocked world media, but after pleading that he felt fine and requested to play, Ronaldo was reinstated by the coach, before giving a below par performance as France, led by Zidane, won 3-0.

 Brazil won the 1999 Copa América held in Paraguay with a 3–0 win over Uruguay in the final, but lost the 1999 Confederations Cup final to hosts Mexico, before being eliminated from the 2001 Copa América held in Colombia in the quarterfinals with a 2–0 loss to Honduras.
 The team would also struggle in the 2002 World Cup qualifiers, only securing a spot on the final matchday with a 3–0 victory over Venezuela.

 2002 World Cup-winning Brazil plane livery, from Varig.